Photo: Simon Paulin/imagebank.sweden.se

 On your bike

 In 2011, the Swedish government appointed a special investigator to review regulations that affect cycling.
 In addition, the Swedish Transport Agency in cooperation with other government agencies has been assigned to develop an action plan to increase cycling.
 Malmö was named Cycling Promotion City of the Year by the Swedish cycling organization Cykelfrämjandet.
-One out of four trips in Malmö is by bike.
+About one in four men in Malmö cycles and nearly one in three women.

 Trains run by SJ, the government-owned train operator, are powered by electricity.
 For its trains in Sweden SJ buys only renewable electricity from hydropower or wind power.
 This means that the production of electricity for trains causes minimal emissions.
 All trips using SJ’s electric trains meet the Swedish Society for Nature Conservation’s requirements for “Good Environmental Choice,” the organization’s most stringent eco-label.